ShatteredRealms/Documentation/networking/README.md

 # Networking
 ## Kubernetes
 Kubernetes uses [istio](https://istio.io/) to route traffic.
 The configuration files can be found here.
-The network is split between 3 main namespaces: `sro`, `sro-qa`, `sro-dev` for the 3 main piplines production, quality assurance and development respectively.
+The network is split between 2 main namespaces: `sro` and `sro-qa`.

 ### Prereqesuites
 * All global configurations is done.